-I am seriously so addicted to this pasta.
-I loved every single bite of it and can’t get enough.
-From the salmon to the bacon to the PERFECTLY sauce-coated fettuccine, I can confidently confirm that I could be happy eating this every day for the rest of my life.
+I am seriously so addicted to this dish.
+I loved every single bite of it and can't get enough.
+From the salmon to the bacon to the PERFECTLY sauce-coated fettuccine, I can confidently confirm that I could be happy eating salmon pasta every day for the rest of my life.

 And I'm also thrilled that I found a new favorite way to make caesar dressing.
 Sour cream is legit my new best friend and I can't believe what a rich and creamy dressing it makes.
 Can I please mention one more time how easy this sauce is to make??
 All you do is whisk everything together in a bowl.
 Sorry, I just can't get over that.

 This is a great dish for serving to guests, but I recommend making a double batch of the caesar sauce to keep in your fridge...
 In addition to using this on pasta, you can, of course, also use it as a salad dressing.
 Seriously, once you try it, you'll want to put it on everything!

 Sorry donuts, salmon fettuccine with this sour cream caesar sauce (and bacon!) is the #1 food I want to be stuck with forever.
 Luckily we don't live in a world where we have to make decisions like that and I can have my caesar salmon pasta and eat my donut for dessert.
 Life is good.

 To learn more about Hood Sour Cream, get additional recipes (that go WAY beyond baked potatoes!), and download coupons, check out HoodSourCream.com!